 What is the $5,000 annual limit - per child or per family?

 Per child.
-Each eligible child under 18 can receive up to $5,000 per year in combined contributions from all sources (parents, grandparents, other individuals).
-Employer contributions under Section 128 are a separate $2,500 limit on top of the $5,000.
-So the maximum annual funding for one child's Trump Account is $7,500 ($5,000 individual + $2,500 employer).
+Each eligible child under 18 can receive up to $5,000 per year in combined contributions from all non-seed sources - parents, grandparents, other individuals, AND employer Section 128 contributions (which max out at $2,500 and count toward, not on top of, the $5,000 per IRS Notice 2025-68).
+So the maximum annual funding from family plus employer is $5,000 total; only the one-time $1,000 government seed (births 2025-2028) sits outside the cap per Section 530A(b)(2).

 Should I open a Trump Account if my child was born before 2025?